“Living by faith includes the call to something greater than cowardly self-preservation.”

 Before the proliferation of the large rip saw, and especially the water-powered sawmill, the only practical method of producing boards and beams from logs was to “rive” (split) them out using wedges and axes.

 The thing about logs is that not all of them have grain straight enough to produce useful lumber when riven.
 Large, straight, old-growth trees are most easily processed.
-As nearby old-growth primeval forests with tall, large, straight trees were cut down and premium logs became harder to come by, much construction and shipbuilding came to rely on more economical beams and posts sawed from logs with wonky grain.
+As nearby old-growth primeval forests with tall, large, straight trees were cut down and premium logs became harder to come by, much construction and shipbuilding came to rely on more economical beams, posts and boards sawed from logs with wonky grain.

 Riven wood has two convenient advantages.
 The first one is that, because the grain of the lumber is relatively straight and continuous, runout is reduced, making it somewhat stronger structurally.
 And second, the occurrence of tearout when surfacing riven lumber is often less than sawn lumber.